 The Peace Pagoda on Lake Phewa

 Also known as Shanti Stupa, this more recent Buddhist site was built to promote world peace in the aftermath of World War II.
-It’s also easily accessible from Pokhara, and provides a wonderful view of the city and the beautiful Phewa Lake.
+It’s also easily accessible from Pokhara and provides a wonderful view of the city and the beautiful Phewa Lake.

 Mahaboudha Temple

 One of the most striking and beautifully crafted Buddhist temples in Nepal is Mahaboudha, located to the south of Patan Durbar Square.
-Built in 1585, it is made up from 9,000 bricks, each holding an image of Buddha.
+Built in 1585, it is made up of 9,000 bricks, each holding an image of Buddha.
 It’s affectionately known as “the temple of a thousand Buddhas”.

 Halesi-Maratika Caves